electrode-io/electrode-native/docs/cli/create-miniapp.md

 `--scope/-s <scope>`

-* Specify the NPM package scope to use for the MiniApp.
+* Specify the npm package scope to use for the MiniApp.
 * Add the package scope automatically in the `package.json` of the generated MiniApp.
 * **Default** Package will be unscoped.